Katherine-Holland/running/README.md

 - A weather report for the Lake District also features at the bottom of the page.
 The purpose of this is to inform users of the site as to the weather conditions in that area and if it is suitable (and safe) weather for a run.

 ### Navbar
 The navbar includes links to the Home page, About Page, Register, Log In (or Log Out) and Blog.
 This simple layout makes the site simple to navigate.
-On mobile screens this also assists the user to find the correct page quickly under the bar icon.
+On mobile screens this also assists the user to find the correct page quickly under the menu bar icon.

 ### About and CRUD Functionality
 The About page features information about the site owner who organises the trail running holidays.